Red Sox lefty Sale has COVID-19, scratched from Sunday start

 CHICAGO (AP) — Boston ace Chris Sale has tested positive for COVID-19 again, sidelining the left-hander while the Red Sox fight for positioning in the crowded AL playoff picture.

-“At this point, nothing shocks me, to be honest with you,” manager Alex Cora said Friday.
+“At this point, nothing shocks me, to be honest with you,” manager Alex Cora said before Friday night’s 4-3 loss to the White Sox in the series opener.
 “On a daily basis we just go through a process and we just hope for good news.
 This is where we’re at.”

 The Red Sox have placed 17 players on the COVID-19-related injury list since Aug.
 3, including infielders Xander Bogaerts and Christian Arroyo and pitchers Nick Pivetta, Matt Barnes and Martín Pérez.

-Bogaerts was reinstated Friday and returned to the starting lineup against the White Sox.
 Left-hander Darwinzon Hernandez was activated from the 10-day injured list after being sidelined by a right oblique strain, and right-hander Kaleb Ort was promoted from Triple-A Worcester.
+Hernandez pitched 1 1/3 scoreless innings in the loss to the White Sox.

 The Red Sox also placed infielder Jonathan Araúz on the COVID-19 list, and lefty Austin Davis went on paternity leave.
 The move with Araúz is precautionary; he has some symptoms, but he has tested negative multiple times, according to the team.